Tripsiir/UH-stat-bioinf/MS2-database-search/docs/README.md

 # Using the software

-The package can be run via the command line by calling 'python main.py' followed by the absolute path to a folder containing the experimental spectrum .dta files and optionally the MS1 ( '-t1' '--toleranceMS1' ), MS2 mass tolerance ( '-t2' '--toleranceMS2' ) and desired FDR ( '-fdr' '--FDR' ).
+The package can be run via the command line by calling 'python main.py' followed by the absolute path to a folder containing the experimental spectrum .dta files (here: /data/spectra/) and optionally the MS1 ( '-t1' '--toleranceMS1' ), MS2 mass tolerance ( '-t2' '--toleranceMS2' ) and desired FDR ( '-fdr' '--FDR' ).
 The default values are 50 ppm, 0.1 Dalton and 5% respectively.

 <pre>
-python main.py path/to/spectraFolder -t1 50 -t2 0.1 -fdr 0.05
+python main.py /data/spectra/ -t1 50 -t2 0.1 -fdr 0.05
 </pre>

 Running 'python main.py --help' also provides an overview of the accepted arguments.

 To save the output, simply use a '>' command in the command line to specify the desired .txt file to store the results in.
+Note that due to the tool normally waiting on user input, the user will need to press return a number of times on the blank console screen to fully generate all the output.

 ## Dependencies